virgili0/Virgilio/Topics/starting-a-data-project.md

 # What you will learn
 In this guide, you'll learn to prepare yourself to start the project.

-This will consist of looking for sources that can help you solve the problem, buildinghe project structure, , build good documentation, secure your code, our data and more!
+This will consist of learning how to look for sources that can help you solve the problem, building the project structure, build good documentation, secure your code, our data and more!

 ## Prerequisites